umich-arc/spark-on-hpc/README.md

 ## Cluster Architecture and Resource Allocation

-This section is provided if you would like a deeper understanding of the underlying architecture and resource allocation of the spark cluster.
+This section is provided if you would like a deeper understanding of the underlying architecture and resource allocation of the Spark cluster.
 The `batch-job.sh` slurm job script is used as an example.

 The first section of the script request 2 compute nodes with 36 cores and 180 GB of memory for each node.
 When run, this script allocates 72 cores and 360 GB memory in total.
 (If you need more resources, you can increase the number of nodes.
 If you need less resources, you can reduce the number of nodes to 1.)